Melasma & Hyperpigmentation

 AlexTrivantage for sun spots and age spots

-Candela’s AlexTrivantage is a well-known laser in Dr. Green’s NYC office, valued for its ability to target and eliminate distinct sun spots or age spots on the skin.
-During treatment, a specific wavelength of light is delivered to the skin and absorbed by the melanin in these dark spots.
-The light energy is then converted into heat, breaking down and destroying the pigmentation while leaving the surrounding tissue unharmed.
-The AlexTrivantage laser is also effective for addressing unwanted birthmarks and pigmented tattoos.
-Treatments involve minimal downtime, allowing patients to remove their sun spots in as few as one or two sessions.
+Candela’s AlexTrivantage laser targets and removes sun spots and age spots by delivering a specific wavelength of light that is absorbed by melanin in the dark spots.
+The light energy converts to heat, breaking down and destroying pigmentation while leaving the surrounding tissue unharmed.
+The AlexTrivantage laser is also effective for treating unwanted birthmarks and pigmented tattoos.
+Many patients see noticeable results after just 1 to 2 sessions, and downtime is minimal.

 Clear + Brilliant laser for discoloration

-The Clear + Brilliant laser, often referred to as the “mini-Fraxel,” is a resurfacing laser treatment frequently used to minimize dark spots and sun damage.
-This treatment employs fractionated laser technology, which creates millions of tiny microscopic treatment zones that stimulate new collagen formation and replace damaged skin.
+The Clear + Brilliant laser — often called the “mini-Fraxel” — is a resurfacing treatment that uses fractionated laser technology to create millions of tiny treatment zones, stimulating new collagen production and replacing damaged skin cells.
 The Permea handpiece is specifically designed to eliminate facial pigmentation in 4 to 6 sessions.
-In addition to addressing hyperpigmentation, the Clear + Brilliant laser also targets visible signs of aging, including fine lines, wrinkles, enlarged pores, and mild acne scars, resulting in a more even skin tone and texture.
+In addition to targeting discoloration, the Clear + Brilliant laser also addresses fine lines, wrinkles, enlarged pores, and mild acne scars, leaving patients with a more even skin tone and smoother texture.

-What are the best treatment products to use for facial melasma and hyperpigmentation?
+What are the best topical treatment products to use for facial melasma and hyperpigmentation?

-Sunscreen is essential in any skincare routine, particularly for patients with hyperpigmentation and melasma.
-The sun’s UV rays stimulate melanocytes to produce melanin, which can trigger or worsen melasma and lead to the development of sun spots or age spots on the skin.
-It is crucial to apply a broad-spectrum sunscreen with an SPF of 50 or higher to protect against UVA and UVB rays.
-Sunscreen should be used daily and reapplied every 90 minutes, or after engaging in any water activities.
-Additionally, Dr. Green recommends that patients with melasma use both chemical and physical sunscreens for maximum protection.
-Chemical sunscreens contain ingredients like oxybenzone or avobenzone, which convert harmful UV rays into harmless heat energy.
-Physical sunscreens contain ingredients like zinc oxide or titanium dioxide to form a protective barrier on the skin.
-Some sunscreens may also contain iron oxide to block visible light, providing enhanced protection.
-The Hydrating SPF 50 from MGSKINLABs is an excellent physical sunscreen that contains zinc oxide for UV protection, along with hyaluronic acid and lactic acid to hydrate and soften the skin.
+Sunscreen is crucial in any skin care routine, particularly for patients with hyperpigmentation and melasma.
+UV rays stimulate melanocytes to produce melanin, which can trigger or worsen melasma and cause sun spots or age spots.
+It is vital to apply a broad-spectrum sunscreen with an SPF of 50 or higher daily to shield against both UVA and UVB rays, reapplying every 90 minutes or after water exposure.
+Dr. Green also suggests that patients with melasma use both chemical and physical sunscreens for optimal sun protection.
+Chemical sunscreens contain ingredients like oxybenzone or avobenzone, which convert harmful UV rays into harmless heat.
+Physical sunscreens contain zinc oxide or titanium dioxide to create a protective barrier on the skin.
+Some sunscreens also include iron oxide to block visible light, providing an extra layer of protection, particularly relevant for melasma patients.
+The Hydrating SPF 50 from MGSKINLABs is an excellent physical sunscreen with zinc oxide for UV defense, along with hyaluronic acid and lactic acid to hydrate and soften the skin.

-Hydroquinone is a skin-lightening ingredient that helps inhibit melanin production to reduce areas of hyperpigmentation and melasma.
-Hydroquinone creams are available only by prescription from a board-certified dermatologist like Dr. Green.
-The strengths of hydroquinones range from 4% to 10%, depending on your skin type and the severity of hyperpigmentation.
-Hydroquinone is not intended for long-term use, and patients should consistently follow up with Dr. Green when prescribed hydroquinone so she can adjust their skincare regimen for hyperpigmentation as needed.
-Additionally, it is essential to practice proper sun protection when using hydroquinone since it increases the skin’s sensitivity to sunlight.
+Hydroquinone is a skin lightening ingredient that inhibits melanin production, reducing hyperpigmentation and melasma.
+Hydroquinone creams are available only by prescription from a board-certified dermatologist such as Dr. Green, and vary in strength from 4% to 10% depending on skin type and severity.
+It is not intended for long-term use, and patients should follow up regularly with Dr. Green to adjust their skin care plan.
+It is also important to use proper sun protection when using hydroquinone, as it increases skin sensitivity to sunlight.

-Retinol and retinoids are topical derivatives of vitamin A that enhance the rate of skin cell turnover, removing discolored, dead skin cells and promoting young, healthy skin cells to reach the skin’s surface more quickly than they would on their own.
-The MGSKINLAB skincare line features a gentle yet effective retinol, the Essential Antioxidant Infusion, designed to accelerate skin cell renewal and create a more even skin tone.
-Patients with moderate to severe hyperpigmentation can obtain a retinoid like tretinoin or Retin-A through a prescription from a board-certified dermatologist.
-Some retinoids are also blended with other active ingredients, such as steroids, for optimal effectiveness.
-The Kligman Formula is a classic treatment that combines tretinoin with a low-dose corticosteroid cream to reduce post-inflammatory hyperpigmentation.
-Sunscreen must be applied when using a retinol or retinoid, as these vitamin A derivatives heighten skin photosensitivity.
+Retinoids and retinol are topical derivatives of vitamin A that boost skin cell turnover, removing discolored, dead skin cells and helping healthy new cells reach the surface more quickly.
+MGSKINLABs offers the Essential Antioxidant Infusion, a gentle yet effective retinol designed to speed skin cell renewal and promote a more even skin tone.
+Patients with moderate to severe hyperpigmentation can obtain a prescription retinoid, such as tretinoin (Retin-A), from Dr. Green.
+Some retinoids are combined with corticosteroids to enhance effectiveness — the Kligman Formula, for instance, combines tretinoin with a low-dose corticosteroid cream to reduce post-inflammatory hyperpigmentation.
+Sunscreen should always be used alongside retinoids, as they increase photosensitivity.

-Vitamin C is a potent antioxidant skincare ingredient that enhances skin tone and texture.
-It also boosts protection against harmful free radicals and oxidative stress.
-Dr. Green’s MGSKINLAB’s Vita-C Serum is formulated with a high potency of vitamin C to promote skin cell renewal and collagen synthesis, leading to a reduction in the appearance of dark spots and an improved overall complexion.
+Vitamin C is a powerful antioxidant that improves skin tone and texture.
+It neutralizes harmful free radicals and fights oxidative stress, which can cause premature aging and various skin issues.
+Dr. Green’s MGSKINLABs Vita-C Serum is formulated with a high concentration of vitamin C to promote skin cell renewal and collagen production, reducing dark spots and enhancing overall skin appearance.

 Is hyperpigmentation the same as melasma?